dmp1ce/BTC-Privacy-Suite/README.md

 ### Join Market daemon and wallet usage

-Copy the `joinmarketd.yml.tpl` to a file named `joinmarketd.yml` and start the service with `./start.bash`.
+Copy the `joinmarketd.yml.tpl` to a file named `joinmarketd.yml` and start the service with `./start`.

-Then a wallet should be created using the `./joinmarket.bash` script and the `./joinmarket.bash generate` command.
-Some help using the `joinmarket.bash` script be viewed with `./joinmarket.bash help`.
-Use `./joinmarket.bash display` to see addresses and load your wallet with coins using the addresses given.
-From here, `./joinmarket.bash sendpayment AMOUNT ADDRESS` can be used to send a CoinJoin with default sending settings.
+Then a wallet should be created using the `./start jm` command and the `./start jm generate` command.
+Some help using the `./start jm` script be viewed with `./start jm help`.
+Use `./start jm display` to see addresses and load your wallet with coins using the addresses given.
+From here, `./start jm sendpayment AMOUNT ADDRESS` can be used to send a CoinJoin with default sending settings.

 The `WALLET` environment variable can be used to change the wallet to use for JoinMarket.
-Use the syntax `WALLET=yg.jmdat ./joinmarket.bash display` to display the addresses for the `yg.jmdat` wallet.
+Use the syntax `WALLET=yg.jmdat ./start jm display` to display the addresses for the `yg.jmdat` wallet.

 ### Join Market yield generator

 First, create a yield generator wallet which will be used for the yield generator.
 The [wallet creation instructions](#join-market-daemon-and-wallet-usage) explain how create a new wallet.
-Just enter the wallet name, such as `yg.jmdat`, when prompted with the `./joinmarket.bash generate` creation process.
+Just enter the wallet name, such as `yg.jmdat`, when prompted with the `./start jm generate` creation process.

 Load the wallet with some funds as the yield generator won't do anything if there is not enough funds in the wallet.
 Over 0.08 BTC is needed for the yield generator to create offers (reference source?).

-Copy the `joinmarket-yg.yml.tpl` to a file named `joinmarket-yg.yml`.
+Copy the `joinmarket-yg.yml.tpl` file to a file named `joinmarket-yg.yml`.
 Then edit the `joinmarket-yg.yml` with the setting wanted for the yield generation.
 You will need to set your wallet file and wallet password for Docker Compose to start the yield generator service.

 Please read the Join Market docs for determining what the setting should be for the yield generator or read the notes in the script itself.
 Defaults seem to be OK, if in doubt.

 - [Yield Generation documentation](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md)
 - [yg-privacyenhanced.py source](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/scripts/yg-privacyenhanced.py)

-The yield generation process can be monitored with `./start.bash logs -f joinmarket-yg`.
-The history of transactions can be viewed with `WALLET=yg.jmdat ./joinmarket.bash history`.
+The yield generation process can be monitored with `./start logs -f joinmarket-yg`.
+The history of transactions can be viewed with `WALLET=yg.jmdat ./start jm history`.

 # LND compatible clients